 F4 Visa Interview

-After the National Visa Center has all your documentation, it will schedule an interview with your sibling at the U.S. embassy or consulate in their country of residence.
-If your sibling has a spouse or children that will also be a part of the F4 visa, they must also complete DS-260, do a medical exam, and attend the interview.
+After the National Visa Center (NVC) has all your documentation, they will schedule an interview with your sibling at the U.S. embassy or consulate in their country of residence.
+If your sibling has a spouse or children who will also be a part of the F4 visa, they must also complete DS-260, do a medical exam, and attend the interview.

 The purpose of the interview is to determine if your sibling is eligible for the F4 visa and whether all the documentation provided is accurate.
 The interviewer will also ask your sibling questions regarding his or her background.